 In this Article

-Heart palpitations occur due to cardiovascular changes in your body during pregnancy.
-There is approximately 50 percent increase in your blood volume in pregnancy.
-Therefore, increased blood volume results in heart palpitations- a condition where you can prominently feel your heartbeat which beats at a considerably higher rate.
+Heart palpitations occur due to cardiovascular changes in the body during pregnancy.
+During pregnancy, the blood volume increases by almost 50 per cent.
+It increases by 30 to 40 per cent in the second trimester.
+An increased blood volume results in heart palpitations – a condition where you can prominently feel your heartbeat which beats at a considerably higher rate.
 You may experience these sensations in your throat or chest.
 Though most cases of palpitations during early pregnancy are harmless and usually subside on their own, however, sometimes it may be indicative of some underlying medical complication.

 Causes of Heart Palpitations in Pregnancy

-There is an increase in the amount of blood in the body during pregnancy.
-More amount of blood means the heart has to work extra to pump the extra blood.
-The increased heart rate is indicative of the fact that your heart is working hard and sending blood to various body parts, including placenta.
+This is the primary cause of heart palpitations during pregnancy.
+As mentioned above, there is an increase in the amount of blood in the body during pregnancy.
+More amount of blood means that the heart has to work extra to pump the extra blood.
+The increased heart rate is indicative of the fact that your heart is working hard and sending blood to various body parts, including the placenta.

 Pregnancy increases the level of progesterone in the body.
-The increased amounts of progesterone are also responsible for increasing the heart rate.
+The increased amount of progesterone is also responsible for an increase in the heart rate.

-You may notice or experience yourself battling with various emotions during pregnancy; this is also one of the side-effects of fluctuating hormonal levels in the body.
-The stress and anxiety during pregnancy give rise to the increased heartbeat.
+You may notice or experience yourself battling with various emotions during pregnancy, which is one of the side effects of fluctuating hormonal levels in the body.
+The stress and anxiety during pregnancy can give rise to the increased heartbeat.

-Sometimes certain health conditions during pregnancy such as thyroid, anaemia, low blood sugar or other medical conditions may cause heart palpitation.
-Though heart palpitations are harmless during pregnancy, sometimes it may indicate other medical ailments.
+Sometimes certain health conditions during pregnancy such as thyroid, anaemia, low blood sugar, or other medical conditions may cause heart palpitations.
+Though heart palpitations are harmless during pregnancy, sometimes they may indicate other medical ailments.

-High amount of caffeine in your blood during pregnancy may cause an increased heart rate.
-Therefore, if you drink more coffee or tea during pregnancy then you may experience increased heart rate.
-This is why most doctors recommended pregnant women to limit their caffeine intake.
+A high amount of caffeine in the blood during pregnancy may lead to an increased heart rate.
+Therefore, if you drink more coffee or tea during pregnancy, your heart rate may increase.
+This is why most doctors recommend pregnant women to limit their caffeine intake.